yorkbill/get-support/using-support-center.md

 To access the Support Center, in the {{site.data.keyword.Bluemix_notm}} console, go to **Support**.

-Review your product topics to get a quick overview of {{site.data.keyword.Bluemix_notm}} documentation.
-These topics offer common tasks based on what is provisioned on your account.
+Review your product topics to get a quick overview of the {{site.data.keyword.Bluemix_notm}} documentation that offers common tasks based on what is provisioned on your account.
 You can search to view topics based on specific products.
 You can also view and search through Featured FAQs.
 If you experience problems with {{site.data.keyword.Bluemix}}, create and manage support cases from the Support Center.

-There are different options to contact {{site.data.keyword.Bluemix_notm}} support if you need additional help.
-The following are the methods that you can find in the Contact support section:
+The following are the methods that you can find in the Contact support section if you need help:

-* If have a valid pay-as-you-go or subscription account, you can click **Live chat with support** to chat with a support engineer.
+* If you have a valid pay-as-you-go or subscription account, you can click **Live chat with support** to chat with a support engineer.
 * Pay-as-you-go or subscription accounts can also contact support by phone: +1-866-403-7638.
 * If you have technical questions, there's a link to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}).
 * You can also use the [Create a case](https://{DomainName}/unifiedsupport/cases/add) page to submit a case.